Numerical study of the Serre-Green-Naghdi equations in 2D: Numerical approach

 It is well known that smooth rapidly decreasing or smooth periodic functions $g(x,y)$ in each variable can be expanded in a Fourier series in both $x$ and $y$, and that the coefficients of this series decrease rapidly in both indices.
 The DFT can be seen as a truncated Fourier series, and the numerical error in truncating is of the magnitude of the first neglected coefficients, see for instance \cite{trefethen} and references therein.
 In an abuse of notation, we will in the following denote the DFT of a function $g(x,y)$ ($x$ and $y$ being some vectors of collocation points) also by $\widehat{g}$.
 Derivatives are approximated in standard way, e.g., $\widehat{g_{x}}\approx ik_{x}\widehat{g}$.

-This approach is numerically efficient and of high accuracy for functions vanishing rapdily at infinity or being periodic.
+This approach is numerically efficient and of high accuracy for functions vanishing rapidly at infinity or being periodic.
 Therefore we will establish equations for $\mathbf{v}=\nabla \varphi$ having in contrast to $\varphi$ the property to vanish at infinity.
+For this, we replaced $\nabla\varphi$ by $\mathbf v$ excepting \eqref{2} written in the form

+If, initially, $\rm curl \mathbf{v} =0$, it will be vanishing for any $t>0$.
+Since derivatives in a Fourier spectral method are computed by multiplications with the dual variable in Fourier space, this is also the case for the numerical approach.
 On the other hand we are interested in minimizing the number of elliptic PDEs to be solved.
 If we used $\eqref{eq:SGN-mom}$ for $h\overline {\mathbf{u}}$ (note that the flux in $\eqref{eq:SGN-mom}$ depends of $\ddot h$), two such elliptic PDEs would need to be solved for each time step instead of one for $\sigma$.
 Last not least we want to avoid the computation of high order derivatives as much as possible since this will lead to rounding errors that can pile up during the time evolution. \\ For these reasons we work with the variables $h$ and $\mathbf{v}$ in the following and compute $\sigma$ in each time step via